wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Fixed a small bug I introduced in 1.2.1
+* Fixed a small bug I introduced in 1.2.1 + better detection for sending mail for auto-approval

 = 1.2.1 =
 * Feature: added conditional tags #_IS_MULTISEAT and #_IS_ALLDAY